wofsauge/IsaacDocs/docs/Game.md

 		* 2: Death Certificate dimension

 ???- note "Notes"
-	-RoomTransitionAnim.WALK: Will play the correct walk animation regardless of the direction you use, as long as the direction is in the same axis as the room you're traveling too.
-So if the room is on the left, it'll play the correct animation whether you use Direction.LEFT or Direction.RIGHT.
-If you put in the wrong direction, it'll just fade to the next room (not fade to black, just fade).
-If you put in Direction.NO_DIRECTION it'll play a fade to black regardless.

-	-RoomTransitionAnim.FADE: Will play a fade to black regardless of the direction.
-If the direction is Direction.NO_DIRECTION the fade will be shorter.

-	-RoomTransitionAnim.PIXELATION: Will play the usual pixelation regardless of the direction.

-	-RoomTransitionAnim.TELEPORT: Will play the teleport animation and sound, then it'll play the walk animation using the direction you inputted.
-If Direction.NO_DIRECTION is used, it'll play a short fade to white instead of the walk animation.

-	-RoomTransitionAnim.MAZE: Like RoomTransitionAnim.WALK but better, as it will always play the walk animation you put into it.
-Using Direction.NO_DIRECTION will play a short fade to black.

-	-RoomTransitionAnim.ANKH: Works like RoomTransitionAnim.MAZE.

-	-RoomTransitionAnim.DEAD_CAT: Works like RoomTransitionAnim.MAZE.

-	-RoomTransitionAnim.ONE_UP: Works like RoomTransitionAnim.MAZE but plays the one up sound upon entering the room.

-	-RoomTransitionAnim.COLLAR: Works like RoomTransitionAnim.MAZE.

-	-RoomTransitionAnim.JUDAS_SHADOW: Works like RoomTransitionAnim.MAZE.

-	-RoomTransitionAnim.LAZARUS: Works like RoomTransitionAnim.MAZE.

-	-RoomTransitionAnim.WOMB_TELEPORT: Makes the player invisible and plays a fade to black.
-If used to change into the same room, the player's visibility won't be restored.
-If Direction.NO_DIRECTION is used, it'll play a shorter fade to black.

-	-RoomTransitionAnim.GLOWING_HOURGLASS: Basically the same as using the glowing hourglass item, further testing should be done to see if there are any differences.
-Ignores the direction and the room index inputted.

-	-RoomTransitionAnim.MISSING_POSTER: Works like RoomTransitionAnim.MAZE.

-	-RoomTransitionAnim.BOSS_FORCED: Plays a walk animation twice.
-If used with Direction.NO_DIRECTION plays a short fade to black.
-Doesnt even skip the boss vs screen.

-	-RoomTransitionAnim.PORTAL_TELEPORT: Works like RoomTransitionAnim.WOMB_TELEPORT.

-	-RoomTransitionAnim.FORGOTTEN_TELEPORT: Works like RoomTransitionAnim.FADE.

-	-RoomTransitionAnim.FADE_MIRROR: Plays the mirror exit sound and a fade to white animation.
-If used with Direction.NO_DIRECTION, the fade to white is shorter.

-	-RoomTransitionAnim.MINECART: Works like RoomTransitionAnim.FADE.

-	-RoomTransitionAnim.DEATH_CERTIFICATE: The player lies down, then there's a fade to black and the player appears lying down again and gets up.
-Ignores the direction, but using Direction.NO_DIRECTION will make the fade shorter.
-The game is paused during the lying down and getting up animation.

 	The boss vs screen overrides all of these transitions, however, using RoomTransitionAnim.DEATH_CERTIFICATE will make it so the player appears lying down after the vs screen and the game will be paused while they get up.